ebonnal/streamable/README.md

 integers: Pipe[int] = integer_batches.flatten()
 ```

-It also accepts a `n_threads` parameter to flatten concurrently several parent iterables.
+It also has an optional `n_threads` parameter to flatten concurrently several parent iterables.

 ## `.chain`